MaxDehaut/Terraform-Training/start/section-3/ex01/README.md

 - Collect the solution file from exercise 2.04
 - Add 3 variables to store:
   - The application name
-  - The environement
+  - The environment
-  - The country code
+  - The location (region)

 ## Step 2 - Create a local resource name

 - Create a structure/element "locals"
-- Add an attribute "resource_name" which will concatenate the 3 variables declared previously
+- Add an attribute "resource_name" which will concatenate the first 2 variables declared previously

 ## Step 3 - Update the resource group